openlookeng/hetu-core/hetu-docs/en/preagg/statements.md

       FILTER = (orderdate BETWEEN 2512450 AND 2512460)
     )

-Create a new Cube `orders_cube` with some additional predicate on Cube columns
+Create a new Cube `orders_cube` with some additional predicate on Cube columns:

     CREATE CUBE orders_cube ON orders WITH ( AGGREGATIONS = ( SUM(totalprice), COUNT DISTINCT(orderid) ),